Sniptzler/HA-Samsung-Find/README.md

 ## ⚠️ Warning/Disclaimer ⚠️
 Fork from Vendeb, this rep is currently only for personal use.
 If I am able to understand what he did i might start to do some changes and improve some things.
+My overall goal is to use the new [Samsung Find](https://samsungfind.samsung.com/) Website with their new api.

 # SmartThings Find Integration for Home Assistant